 For a technical overview of 5G networks, when and where 5G networks are being deployed, and how businesses and consumers can benefit from 5G technologies, check out TechRepublic’s cheat sheet for 5G mobile networks.

-What are the benefits and drawbacks of 5G smartphones?
+What are the benefits and drawbacks of 5G compatible smartphones?

-The use of millimeter wave frequencies is also a significant drawback, as early antenna and modem designs are cause excessive heat in smartphones, which can deplete the battery charge quickly.
-Likewise, for traditional Lithium-ion batteries, excessive exposure to elevated temperatures can shorten the lifespan of the battery.
+The use of mmWave frequencies is also a significant drawback, as early antenna and modem designs cause excessive heat in smartphones, which can deplete the battery charge quickly.
+Likewise, for traditional lithium-ion batteries, excessive exposure to elevated temperatures can shorten the lifespan of the battery.